 25 summer activities that look good on college applications

-You do not need to score a once-in-a-lifetime opportunity in order to stand out to admissions officers.
+You don’t need to score a once-in-a-lifetime opportunity to stand out to admissions officers.
 Getting into prestigious and selective pre-college summer programs can go a long way, but there are a variety of summer activities that impress colleges.

 What should high schoolers do over the summer?
 One of the best ways to use your summers in high school is to get a job.
-Many students find part-time jobs for high schoolers during the school year and go full-time during the summer.
-Some of these jobs include working at grocery or convenience stores.
-Summer camps often look for high school-aged staff members as well.
-These can be some of the best summer jobs for high schoolers.
-That said, there are plenty of good summer jobs for high schoolers.
+Many students find part-time jobs during the school year and go full-time during the summer.
+Summer jobs at local grocery stores, convenience shops, or camps are popular choices for high schoolers looking to gain valuable work experience.

 Regarding college admission, summer jobs help demonstrate your work ethic, maturity, and dedication.
 You may even consider asking your boss for a college letter of recommendation.
 Overall, summer jobs for high school students look great on your resume and can help you gain further employment opportunities in the future.
 When applying for summer jobs, consider some of the best entry-level jobs with useful work experience.

-Like internships, pre-college programs are a great way to get hands-on experience and gain valuable skill sets.
+Like internships, pre-college programs are a great way to get hands-on experience and gain valuable skill sets, but only the most selective ones truly impress colleges.
 Pre-college programs that look good on college applications are often extremely selective.
-The good news is that most of the programs that impress colleges are free or low-cost.
+Fortunately, many prestigious programs are free or low-cost.

 A good way to stay productive over the summer is to learn a new skill.
 Perhaps you can teach yourself how to code, how to use Photoshop, how to play an instrument (or even how to build your own instrument), or how to keep bees.
 Regardless of what skill you decide to pursue, learning a new skill shows initiative, self-direction, and motivation.
 It may even expose you to new career options!